InsultingPros/INeedBodies/README.md

 * Husks were added.
 * Fixed invisible zeds after switching game to vanilla.
 Thanks to [Scary Ghost](https://github.com/scaryghost/SuperZombieMut/blob/master/Classes/SuperZombieMut.uc).

 > N.B.
-I do not plan to optimise this for dedicated servers / add other features.
+I do not plan to optimize this for dedicated servers / add other features.
 Fork this or create a PR.

 ## Installation